 In honor of Black Business Month, and as part of our continued commitment to Black-owned businesses, we’re announcing new initiatives to help drive sustainable growth for Black-owned businesses in Amazon’s store.
-We’re also supporting the Black Girl Magic Digital Summit, an annual event that works to educate, empower, and equip Black women for success.
+We’re also supporting the Black Girl Magic Digital Summit, an annual event that works to educate, empower, and equip Black-women owned businesses for success.

 Introducing the Black-Owned Business badge